 The verb VOIR usually means to see (although it can also mean to understand) and has irregular forms in just about every tense and mood.
 It is also classified as a verb of perception which means it uses sight, sound or touch to perceive something, and that thing can be an action or an object.

-In this article, you’re going to learn about some of the more common uses of VOIR, and there is a short quiz at the end to help you remember some of the key parts and uses of the verb.
+In this article, you’re going to learn about some of the more common uses of VOIR and the VOIR conjugation in French.
+A short quiz at the end will help you remember some of the key parts and uses of the verb.

 Uses of VOIR